jamalhoseinshah/Machine-Learning/income heart data linear regression project/Readme.md

-# income and heart data linear regression project.
+# Linear regression project for Income and Heart Data.

 This projected is created by jamal hussain shah